Chess endgame: Effect of tablebases on endgame theory

-Longest forced win
+Longest known forced win

-In May 2006 a record-shattering 517-move endgame was announced (see first diagram).
-Marc Bourzutschky found it using a program written by Yakov Konoval.
-Black's first move is 1...
-Rd7+ and White wins the rook in 517 moves.
-This was determined using the easier-to-calculate depth-to-conversion method, which assumes that the two sides are aiming respectively to reduce the game to a simpler won ending or to delay that conversion.
-Such endgames do not necessarily represent strictly optimal play from both sides, as Black may delay checkmate by allowing an earlier conversion or White may accelerate it by delaying a conversion (or not making one at all).
-In September 2009, it was found that the distance to mate (not conversion) in that position was 545 (see the first diagram).
-The same researchers later confirmed that this (along with variations of it) is the longest 7-man pawnless endgame, and that, with pawns, the longest 7-man endgame is the one depicted in the second diagram.
-White takes 6 moves to promote the pawn to a Knight (leading to a position similar to the first diagram), after which it takes another 543 moves to win the game.

-The fifty-move rule was ignored in the calculation of these results and lengths, and as of 2014, these games could never occur, because of the seventy-five move rule.
+Ignoring the fifty-move rule, the longest known forced win in an endgame takes 584 moves to convert, either by winning the defending side's queen or checkmate.
+It was found by Marc Bourzutschky in a partially-computed eight-piece tablebase.
+Previously, the longest known endgames based on seven-piece tablebases were 517 moves to conversion, or 549 moves to mate.
+The longest six-piece endgame takes 262 moves to force mate; for five pieces it is 115 moves.
+The longest four-piece ending, of king and queen versus king and rook, can take over 30 moves.

 Endgame classification

 Endgames can be classified by the material on the board.
 The standard classification system lists each player's material, including the kings, in the following order: king, queen, bishops, knights, rooks, pawn.
 Each piece is designated by its algebraic symbol.

 For example, if White has a king and pawn, and Black has only a king, the endgame is classified KPK.
 If White has bishop and knight, and Black has a rook, the endgame is classified KBNKR.
-Note that KNBKR would be incorrect; bishops come before knights.
+KNBKR would not be standard.

 In positions with two or more bishops on the board, a "bishop signature" may be added to clarify the relationship between the bishops.
 Two methods have been used.
 The informal method is to designate one color of squares as "x" and the other color as "y".
 An endgame of KBPKB can be written KBPKB x-y if the bishops are opposite-colored, or KBPKB x-x if the bishops are same-colored.
 The more formal method is to use a four digit suffix of the form abcd: